stolostron/hibernate-cronjob/README.md

 It uses the standard CronJob format and the check is done against a UTC clock.
 For EDT, that means +4hrs.

 ## Skipping Clusters
 The job will only target clusters deployed by Hive.
 It looks for the ClusterDeployment and ManagedCluster objects.
-If you put a label on either of these objects `hibernation: skip` they will be ignored by both CronJobs.
+If you put a label on either of these objects `hibernate: skip` they will be ignored by both CronJobs.

 ## Runonce job
 ### To bring clusters back to "Ready"